-If you have a care agency that helps you with the person you care for, please note that as the situation progresses service providers such as care agencies may struggle to supply full services to everyone.
-Limited staffing resources may mean they have to prioritise the most vulnerable clients, and this could last several weeks.
+If you have a care agency that helps you with the person you care for, please note that due to the situation service providers such as care agencies may struggle to supply full services to everyone.
+Limited staffing resources may mean they have to prioritise the most vulnerable clients.
 Any queries about care agencies, for example about visits should be addressed in the first instance to the agency concerned, and if that does not help, to Plymouth City Council, 01752 668000.

 If you have not already registered with the Carers Emergency Response Service, this is a good time to do this.
 Further information can be found on the Gemcare website.

 You can also please contact Plymouth 01752 668000.

 ICE - In case of Emergency.
 This is a national scheme for anybody with a mobile phone.
 Just make sure that the people whom you would want contacted in an emergency are saved in contacts with ICE ahead of their name (or ICE 1, ICE 2 etc.).
 Smartphones.
 Most smartphones have ICE or health apps that can give more detailed medical information in case of emergency.

 All our carers wear full PPE to deliver care to those in their own homes and they continue to provide a sitting service to those that have been assessed as needing this requirement by social workers, or under a private arrangement by people contacting them direct.

 We are constantly discussing and addressing the issues around Domiciliary Care staff and possible exposure to CV-19 with the Public Health England (PHE) Protection Team.